danielhusar/use-escape-key/readme.md

 Type: `array`
 Default: `[]`

-If you perform a state manipulation inside of your callback, you should provide state variables so callback will get executed with latest values.
-This get passed as last argument into `useEffect` hook.
+If you use in your callback any values from the outer scope that change over time, you should provide them as dependeincies so callback will get executed with latest values.
+This get passed as [second argument](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects) into `useEffect` hook.

 ## License